It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 Ms. Stibb moved to Vienna nine years ago, shortly afterwards got involved in helping to care for Matthew, the chimp.

-He and another chimp called Rosie.
+He had another chimp called Rosie.

 Well, she must be the one that has the TV show.

-They were seized by customs officers and given to the sanctuary after being imported by a pharmaceuticals company which wanted to use them for HIV research.
+They were seized by customs officers and given to the sanctuary after being imported by a pharmaceuticals company, which wanted to use them for HIV research.

 The pair of chimps, now both 26, have lived in the sanctuary since then.